Trigeminal neuralgia treatment

 Cinchona officinalis (China):

-Acupuncture is a Natural treatment for trigeminal neuralgia that offers significant therapeutic clinical benefits to patients with trigeminal neuralgia and reduces the length of hospital stay.
-Recent research has found that acupuncture for trigeminal neuralgia effectively relieves symptoms of trigeminal neuralgia with a high rate of cure and an overall effective rate.
+Acupuncture is a natural treatment for trigeminal neuralgia that offers significant therapeutic and clinical benefits to patients and reduces the length of hospital stays.
+Recent research has found that acupuncture effectively relieves symptoms of trigeminal neuralgia, with a high rate of cure and an overall effective rate.

-Acupuncture – #1 on the list of Natural remedies for trigeminal neuralgia
+Acupuncture is #1 on the list of Natural remedies for trigeminal neuralgia

 These biochemical reactions promote health and well-being by stimulating the body’s natural healing abilities.